Top 5 Android phones of 2017

 Not only is it great for gaming, the Z5 is a good all-rounder.
 The camera has a whopping 23MP, and you'll get Android Lollipop straight out of the box, plus there's the cool frosted glass back that feels pretty premium.
 You've also got the option of going for the Xperia Z5 Premium when it arrives: its 4K screen means an even clearer picture on games and movies, though running such a high-res screen may drain the battery quicker.

 Refuse to settle for anything other than the absolute best when it comes to your phone?
-Then you'll want Samsung's current flagship, the Galaxy S7.
-With a sleekly designed glass and metal body, and some of the most impressive specs you can get, this is a phone worth its salt.
+Then you'll want Samsung's current flagship, the Galaxy S8.
+With a sleek design and a screen that stretches right to the edges, as well as some of the most impressive specs you can get, this is a phone worth its salt.

-Basically, the Galaxy S7 has all the features of its phablet Note 4 sibling but without the uncomfortably big screen size (although the slightly bigger Galaxy S7 Edge is pretty stunning too.).
-Its nearest rival in terms of specs and design, in fact, is the iPhone 6S - so this is definitely the best Android on the market right now.
+Basically, the Galaxy S8 has all the features of its phablet Note 4 sibling but without the uncomfortably big size (although the slightly bigger Galaxy S8+ is pretty stunning too.).
+Its nearest rival in terms of specs and design, in fact, is the iPhone 7 - so this is definitely the best Android on the market right now.